A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Results

 Figure \ref{fig:fm_corner} is a corner plot comparing the orbital period, parallax, eccentricity, photocenter orbit semimajor axis, \ruwe, apparent magnitude, and parallax over parallax error of the mock forward model to the actual NSS astrometric orbit catalog.
-The 2-D correlations are broadly preserved, and the 1-D distributions are also generally reasonable matches.
-The deficit of solutions around $P_{orb} \approx 1$ year and the decline in number of solutions longer than $P_{orb} > 550$ days in the forward modeled period distribution were tuned to match the NSS catalog, so they are unsurprisingly a reasonable match.
-The parallax, magnitude, and parallax over parallax error distributions are also a very good match.
-The photocenter orbit semimajor axis and \ruwe\, distributions are also reasonable matches, although the models tend to result in distributions slightly more sharply peaked than the NSS catalog.
-The eccentricity distribution between the model and the true catalog are by far the most discrepant, with the \emph{Gaia} NSS distribution peaking around $e \approx 0.2$, while the forward modeled distribution peaks at a much higher eccentricity of $e \approx 0.75$.
-We discuss possible reasons for this in \S \ref{sec:Discrepancy in eccentricity}.
-Although the parallax error and photocenter orbit semimajor axis errors were interpolated directly using the NSS catalog itself, the filters and distributions involving $\sigma_\varpi$ and $\sigma_{a_0}$ were not tuned post-facto like the period distribution.
+The 2-D correlations are preserved, and the 1-D distributions are also generally reasonable matches.
+The orbital period distribution is a good match between the forward model and actual NSS catalog.
+The distribution of parallaxes in the forward model are systematically offset larger than the distribution of NSS parallaxes by about 0.1 dex; otherwise, the agreement is also good.
+The distribution of $a_0$ and $\ruwe$ are excellent matches.
+The forward model apparent magnitude distribution is somewhat less peaked and has slightly more bright sources than the NSS distribution, but the match is otherwise good.
+The distribution of parallax over error in the forward model are systematically offset larger than the distribution of NSS parallaxes by about 0.3 dex; part of this may be related to the parallaxes being high by 0.1 dex.
+The eccentricity distribution of the model and the true catalog are the most discrepant parameter, with the \emph{Gaia} NSS distribution peaking around $e \approx 0.2$, while the forward modeled distribution is flatter and has a sharp drop-off in the number of solutions around $e \approx 0.6$; we discuss possible reasons for this in \S \ref{sec:Discrepancy in eccentricity}.